UBC-biol525D/UBC-biol525D.github.io/Topic_8/readme.md

 cd ~/
 mkdir analysis

-#we had a bug in our pipeline that appended some extra characters to the beginning of sample names - you can check sample names by greping for "#CHROM", which is the first string of the sample header line
+#we had a bug in our pipeline that appended some extra characters to the beginning of sample names
+#you can check sample names by greping for "#CHROM", which is the first string of the sample header line
 zgrep "#CHROM" vcf/Chinook_GWAS_filtered.vcf.gz
 #we could use a specialty software like bedtools reheader to fix this, but lets just use basic bash commands